markdanney/Udacity-ML-Engineer-Capstone/proposal.md

 ## Problem statement

-*Student clearly describes the problem that is to be solved.
-The problem is well defined and has at least one relevant potential solution.
-Additionally, the problem is quantifiable, measurable, and replicable.*

 Starbucks wants to personalize the delivery of offers for its customers in order to maximize money spent after said offer is presented.

 ## Datasets and inputs

-*The dataset(s) and/or input(s) to be used in the project are thoroughly described.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included.
-It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.*

 The data is split up into the offer portfolio, user profiles and customer interaction transcripts, taken from the [Starbucks Capstone Challenge overview](https://classroom.udacity.com/nanodegrees/nd009t/parts/ca87c8d6-3721-4c16-991e-fc186040a1db/modules/d8f0ab15-485e-4536-b055-28f9d722b712/lessons/ba3cb918-cff0-4ce6-9f4e-38413690ef77/concepts/5386711c-cb2d-42b5-a24a-8f399bfb7757):